adambraimbridge/relations-api/runbooks/runbook.md

 ## Architecture

 The relations API is a microservice responsible for getting all the relations for a content by its uuid.
+It exposes two app specific endpoints:
+- /content/{uuid}/relations
+- /contentcollection/{uuid}/relations

 ## Contains Personal Data